-- If life throws you a curveball or your financial priorities shift, you can withdraw some or all of your available “take-back” funds.
+- If life throws you a curveball or your financial priorities shift, you can withdraw some or all of the funds you paid beyond your normal required payments.

 - The funds are transferred into your account, and your loan balance and payoff schedule automatically adjust to reflect the change.